Stage one - understand the role requirements

 |2 March 2015||Wednesday 5 November 2014|

 The posts of Communications officer and Dispatcher work a shift pattern.
 To view the shift pattern in more detail please click here.

 To find out more about the skills you'll learn as well as the training we provide please click here.

 Stage two - complete the short questionnaire

-To start your application, help us find out more about you and to make sure you fully understand the requirements of the role, you must complete our pre-application questionnaire (below) before applying.
-Once complete, please send to the email address below on the form.
+To start your application, help us find out more about you and to make sure you fully understand the requirements.
+Please fill out our pre-application questionnaire (below) and once complete, send to the email address on the form.